kymotz/oplog/README.md

 ## Features

-1、**Easy to use.** Provide `starter`, and auto-configuration by annotation.
+- **Easy to use.** Provide `starter`, and auto-configuration by annotation.

-2、**Flexibility.** Provide template to processing log, you can customize functions or expression, and provide log record control at the annotation level.
+- **Flexibility.** Provide template to processing log, you can customize functions or expression, and provide log record control at the annotation level.

-3、**Extensibility.** Provide custom functions, custom persistence operations, and custom log record operator.
+- **Extensibility.** Provide custom functions, custom persistence operations, and custom log record operator.

-4、**Performance.** Use asynchronous to process log persistence, and use caching to improve performance.
+- **Performance.** Use asynchronous to process log persistence, and use caching to improve performance.

 <br>